SchmidtDSE/maize-loss-climate-experiment/paper/paper.md

 Table: Overview of Monte Carlo simulation results.
 Counterfactual is a future without continued warming in contrast to SSP245. {#tbl:simresults}

-As described in Table @tbl:simresults, the loss probability increases in both the 2030 and 2050 time frames considered for SSP245.
-This also reduces the yield gains that our neural network would otherwise expect without climate change given historic trends [@nielsen_historical_2023].
+As described in Table @tbl:simresults, the loss probability sharply increases in both the 2030 and 2050 time frames considered for SSP245 whereas the no warming counterfactual sees roughly steady claims rates into the future.
+Note that, consistent with historic trends [@nielsen_historical_2023], our simulations anticipate yield improvements over time.
+However, the SSP245 scenario reduces much of those anticipated gains.
+Furthermore, note that the claims rate in the 2050 series decreases from 2030.
+This is further explored in discussion.

 # Discussion
 In addition to highlighting future work opportunities, we observe a number of policy-relevant dynamics within our simulations.